sumanyumuku98/DriverAttack/README.md

 # ART
 Edited version of `ART` package is added in `toolbox` folder.
 + Install the `ART` package in editor mode using ```pip install -e toolbox/```
 + When initializing the PytorchClassifier instance as done earlier give `ZOO-Adamm` flag as `True`.
-Currently there is a RuntimeError occuring as shown below.
+Currently there is a RuntimeError occuring as shown below:

 ![](https://github.com/sumanyumuku98/DriverAttack/blob/master/Screenshot_2020-08-27%20Playground%20-%20Jupyter%20Notebook.png)
 + The changes in the `ART` toolbox has been done in `art/estimators/classification/pytorch.py` file.
 So error has to be resolved in this file only.
 Satya should look into this: